 Diamondback Energy shares plunge on lower oil output

-HOUSTON, Nov 6 (Reuters) - Shares of Diamondback Energy Inc FANG.O plummeted 13% on Wednesday after the company reported a dip in third-quarter oil output, raising fresh concerns about well spacing in the top U.S. shale basin.
+HOUSTON, Nov 6 (Reuters) - Shares of Diamondback Energy Inc FANG.O plummeted 13% on Wednesday after the oil and gas firm disclosed a dip in third-quarter oil output, raising fresh concerns about well spacing in the top U.S. shale basin.

 Diamondback is not the first U.S. shale producer to see its stock drop on concerns on well interference.
 Shares of Concho Resources Inc CXO.N in August plummeted more than 20% after the company disclosed disappointing output from wells drilled in close proximity.